Over 50 arrested after mobs ransacked Philadelphia stores. Dozens of liquor outlets are shut down

 Video on social media showed masked people in hoodies running out of Lululemon with merchandise and police officers grabbing several and tackling them to the sidewalk.
 Photos of a sporting goods store at a mall showed mannequins and sneakers scattered on the sidewalk.

+“When looters steal from us, what they don’t seem to understand is that they are also stealing from our neighbors,” Nochum said in a statement. ”It makes you question how much longer you can hang on.”

+People appeared to have organized efforts on social media, according to Stanford, the interim police commissioner.
+Police are investigating “that there was possibly a caravan of a number of different vehicles that were going from location to location.”
+Video posted to social media showed people hanging out of cars in a shopping center parking lot, appearing to yell directions to one another.

-"This destructive and illegal behavior cannot and will not be tolerated in our city," Mayor Jim Kenney, a Democrat, said on social media, calling it a "sickening display of opportunistic criminal activity."
+"This destructive and illegal behavior cannot and will not be tolerated in our city," said Mayor Jim Kenney, a Democrat, calling it a "sickening display of opportunistic criminal activity."

 His administration is working with police to assess “which areas of the city may need increased coverage or additional resources,” he said.

-People appeared to have organized efforts on social media, Stanford said.
-Police are investigating “that there was possibly a caravan of a number of different vehicles that were going from location to location" and that a couple of people in the caravan were in custody.
+The chaos in Philadelphia was reminiscent of similarly brazen smash-and-grab thefts elsewhere, particularly in the San Francisco Bay Area, where organized groups of thieves, some carrying crowbars and hammers, have systematically targeted high-end stores.

-There was a high number of young people in Philadelphia's downtown business corridor, called Center City, shortly before 8 p.m., and some officers stopped a group of males “dressed in black attire and wearing masks," according to a police news release.
+There were a large number of young people in Philadelphia's downtown business corridor, called Center City, shortly before 8 p.m., and some officers stopped a group of males “dressed in black attire and wearing masks," according to a police news release.

 No injuries were immediately reported, but CBS Philadelphia reported that a security guard was assaulted at the Foot Locker.